-Aside from having a touch of acid reflux, we’ve now learned that Lucas has eczema, which is a condition that causes the skin to be overly sensitive.
-Apparently eggs will aggravate Lucas’ condition, as well as dairy in general.
-Since Sarah is still breast-feeding, (she pumps at work,) she has cut out eggs entirely and also curtailed her overall dairy intake.
+Aside from having a touch of acid reflux, we’ve now learned that Lucas has eczema, a condition that causes the skin to be overly sensitive.
+Apparently eggs will aggravate Lucas’ condition as well as dairy in general.
+Since Sarah is still breastfeeding, she has cut out eggs entirely and also curtailed her overall dairy intake.
 This is still all very foreign to us.
 Anna, our daughter, never had these issues.